Secure Remote Password Demystified

 Client –> Server

 Client: I want to log in.
-Here is my username and a public key A.
+Here is my username and a public key A

 Server

-The server knows k, g and N. It also knows its own key b.
-It just received a username from the client and can retrieve a previously saved v from storage.
-It also can build u with both public keys (as follows).
+.
+It just received a username from the client and can retrieve a previously saved v

 u = SHA256(A|B) <— This means “A concat B hashed into SHA256 and converted to an integer”